 How are composite fillings put?

 Composite fillings are placed within one appointment.
 While the tooth is numb, the dentist will remove decay.
-The space will then be cleaned and prepared before the new filling is placed.
+Space will then be cleaned and prepared before the new filling is placed.
 The composite fillings will then be placed, shaped, and polished, restoring your tooth to its original shape and function.

 Sometimes, there might be sensitivity to hot and cold when composite fillings are first placed.
 However, this will subside shortly after your tooth adjusts and acclimates to the new filling.